Ice Cube Welcomes LeBron to LA, but Not All Kobe Fans Feel the Same Way

 But with the arrival of LeBron James to Los Angeles, Ice Cube is confused why some Kobe stans haven't welcomed James with open arms.

-"Kobe ain't playing, but even if Kobe was on the team, I'd be happy," Ice Cube told Bleacher Report.
+"Kobe ain't playing, but even if Kobe was on the team, I'd be happy," Ice Cube, the Co-Founder and Co-CEO of the BIG3, told Bleacher Report.
 "Who wouldn't be happy with a player like LeBron?
 Even diehard Kobe fans, it's silly to not be happy that we have another great player on the Lakers that can probably win us a championship."

 Ice Cube admits he was "a big-time Kobe-over-LeBron fan.
 But now that we got LeBron, I'm a big-time LeBron fan because he's on our team.
 He's not against us no more.
 He's with us.
 I think we just need to act like it."